London, United Kingdom

 Heathrow’s third runway

-Approval to obtain permits to construct the third runway at London’s Heathrow Airport has arrived after years of debate and more than a decade operating at 98% capacity.
+Approval to obtain permits to construct the third runway at London’s Heathrow Airport has arrived after years of debate and more than a decade of operating at 98% capacity.

 In 2015, the Airports Commission, chaired by Sir Howard Davies, concluded that Heathrow was the best airport to increase air capacity in the South East of England.